By Vin Sparks

 I could go on because we discussed the tiny machines of molecular biology, the organized information contained in our DNA and the fact that we are all conscious, self-aware and can analyze what’s going on around us.

 These are all the results of the order of things, the natural laws of the universe – physics, biology, biochemistry, cosmology, etc. We’ve barely scratched the surface of the wonders of design that are found throughout the universe.
-We and where we live have been ordered perfectly.
+We and where we live seem to have been ordered perfectly.

 So, Here We Are – What now?